310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Sora %}
-Woah--?!
+Woah--!?
 Hina-chan, you’re super strong!
 Sora is around the same size as you, yet you easily managed to carry Sora up!
 {% endbubble %}

 {% bubble Hinata %}